 The independent thematic evaluation of the Renewable Energy Trust Fund (RETF) was planned in the 2014/2015 Work Programme of the UNIDO Office for Independent Evaluation, following the evaluation of two other trust funds: Trade Trust Fund (TTF) and Africa (accelerated) agri-business and agro-industries development initiative (3ADI).
-The aim is to explore to what extent the Trust Fund is achieving its expected results of increasing energy access and energy security in developing countries through the deployment of renewable energy technologies.
-In addition, the evaluation assessed the extent to which the renewable energy trust fund has been effective in the formulation, design and subsequent implementation of a portfolio of concrete projects to scale up the use of renewable energy for productive uses in developing countries and economies in transition.
+The aim is to explore to what extent the Trust Fund is achieving its expected results of increasing energy access and energy security in developing countries through the deployment of renewable energy trust fund has been effective in the formulation, design and subsequent implementation of a portfolio of concrete projects to scale up the use of renewable energy for productive uses in developing countries and economies in transition.